-These processes, including consideration of cyberbullying, are elaborated on in Rocketship's Discrimination, Harassment, Intimidation, and Bullying Policy.
+These processes, including consideration of cyberbullying, are elaborated on in Rocketship's Discrimination, Harassment, Intimidation, and Bullying Policies, which can be found in the appendix.

 Rules and Procedures on School Discipline

 Safety, order, and student discipline are fundamental to learning at Rocketship.
 Rocketship expects all students to behave in a way that fosters a safe and welcoming environment for other students, Rocketship staff, and community members.